Acorns Review – A Simple Way to Invest & Save

 Is it the most lucrative way to invest your money?
 Probably not.
 But when it comes to microinvesting apps, Acorns’ automatic round ups make it one of the easiest.

-Acorns Review: Why I Like the App
+Why I Like this App

 I’m not super into investing.